Dan-Interiano/phase-4-plant-app/README.md

 ## Usage

 A User signs up for an account on the website using their own username and password, which creates a record on our backend database.
 That information is saved in our sesssions, and a user is then logged in where they will be able to view a list of plants that are being fetched to from our database.
 Each plant comes with an array of information about each plant, from how to care for each specific plant to reviews that other users have left.
-Users can also delete a review.
+Users can also delete and edit a review.
+Users may also adopt a plant for their own personal collection of plants.

 ## Requirements